 Template letter to your local Politician

-Download these template letters, edit and personalise them, and then post or email them to your local MSPs and MP after CPW.
+Download these template letters, edit and personalise them, and then post or email them to your local MSPs and MP during CPW.
 The more that elected representatives hear about your belief in the need to solve poverty the better!

 Councillors also make important decisions regarding poverty.
 Find out who your local Councillor is here and speak to them about what they are doing to tackle poverty in your area.